HQ20/soldoc/README.md

 ## Features
 * Generates documentation with soft colors :eyes:
-* Generates a basic PDF :necktie:
+* The generated output can be pure HTML :grin:, a PDF file :necktie:, gitbook format :scream: or docsify format :boom:
-* Both HTML page and PDF support emojis :speak_no_evil:
+* All formats support emojis :speak_no_evil:
+* Ignore documentation generator for some specific files :sunglasses:
 * Really fast :rabbit2:

 ## Installation and Usage